stream-pi/util/README.md

 ## Bugs and Support

-If you found a bug in the util library, please report it by creating a [GitHub issue](https://github.com/stream-pi/util/issues).
+If you found a bug in util, please report it by creating a [GitHub issue](https://github.com/stream-pi/util/issues).

 You may also reach us via any of the following platforms:
 * [E-mail](mailto:contact@stream-pi.com)